epam/edp-install/docs/operator-guide/install-kiosk.md

 # Kiosk Setup

+[Kiosk](https://github.com/loft-sh/kiosk) is a multi-tenancy extension for managing tenants and namespaces in a shared Kubernetes cluster.
+Within EDP, Kiosk is used to separate resources and enables the following options:

+* Access to the EDP tenants in a Kubernetes cluster;

+* Multi-tenancy access at the service account level for application deploy.

 Inspect the main steps to set up Kiosk for the proceeding EDP installation.

 !!! note
+    Kiosk deploy is mandatory for EDP v.2.8..
+In earlier versions, Kiosk is not implemented.
+Since EDP v.2.9.0, integration with Kiosk is an optional feature.
-    Integration with Kiosk is an optional feature.
-You may not want to use it, so just skip those steps and disable in Helm parameters during deploy.
+    You may not want to use it, so just skip those steps and disable in Helm parameters during [EDP deploy](./install-edp.md).

         # global.kioskEnabled: <true/false>

 ## Prerequisites